 - Use a recognisable product image.
 Best performing images are with the product only on white/transparent background

 - Write clear and searchable Topic & Highlight titles

 November has also included updates for iOS devices with WebKit (Safari Technology), which is a requirement for all browsers running on iOS devices.
 Due to the Service Worker issues on WebKit reported back to Apple back in 2018-04-10 (reported bug) we have seen little willingness from Apple to commit a swift fix to the issue.

 Due to the prolonged process, we have throughout 2019 exhausted all our options for finding a fix to this problem while remaining dependent on the Service Worker on iOS devices.
 During the beginning of November, we have decided to refrain from Service Worker dependency on iOS devices as it introduces bugs and issues.

 As hinted last month, we have been working on highly requested features, which we will release during December.
 Stay tuned as we will be publishing How-to and API documentation updates during the next few weeks.

-And as always, if you have any questions or need help please join our community.
+And as always, if you have any questions or need help, please reach out.

 Introducing a powerful way to manage your media assets

 Quick image editing, 2FA and extended localisation support